bemit/Formanta/README.md

 With Formanta you get a quick start boilerplate for integrated frontend development and in general a StaticSide Generator ready to go.

+> Scroll down for a 15 small steps to production list!

 The Static Side Generator could be run with NodeJS or PHP and the CLI interface is in the root directory

 > Formanta is a work-in-progress and currently PHP and NodeJS features aren't alike, this will be from version 0.9 onwards.